Still Time to Sign Up for the Elliott Museum’s Key West & Havana Cruise

 You can now bring the Museum to your organization or club through the Elliott Museum’s Speaker’s Bureau.
 You can choose from select topics and speakers on topics that relate to the Museum’s exhibitions and collections.
-For 2017, we offer the following presentations:
+Currently we offer the following presentations:

 Hugh Willoughby, Adventurer and Inventor